natalieagus/50033/README.md

 ## Getting started

-1. Clone this project, then `npm install`
+1. Clone this project, then `npm install --legacy-peer-deps`
 2. Afterwards, type `npm start`
 3. You can publish this site to github automatically by pushing this to your `master` branch.
 See `.github/workflows/deploy.yml` action script
 4. You need to give **read and write** Action permission in your workflow